decentraland-scenes/inworld-ai-sdk7/README.md

 It adds the additional configuration for an NPC that talks to a remote server for the dialog.

-StreamedMessage (`src/streamedMsgs.ts`) is a utilty that implements an Iterator pattern to enable the scene to group messages from InWorld and use them with the NPC Dialog in a serial and squential way.
+StreamedMessage (`src/streamedMsgs.ts`) is a utilty that implements an Iterator pattern to enable the scene to group messages from Inworld and use them with the NPC Dialog in a serial and squential way.

 ```
-received stream of all InWorld messages all at once
+received stream of all Inworld messages all at once
 show utterance1
 player clicks next
 show utterance2